pharaox/carnalitas_x/README.md

 In particular:

 * Slave prices don't correspond well to other aspects of the game, they are way to high with claims and way to low otherwise.
-* The reasons behind the AI accepting or initiating slave interactions are not convincing, and the AI never initiates some of them.
+* The reasons behind the AI accepting or initiating slavery interactions are not convincing, and the AI never initiates some of them.
 * It's not exactly easy for the player to find rulers willing to buy or sell slaves, and there are rather few slaves owned by the AI to begin with.
 * *Enslave* is possible on free courtiers, which doesn't make much sense.
 * Once a prisoner is converted to a slave, it's no longer possible to ransom him or her.